aws-samples/shopfloor-connectivity/docs/core/metrics-configuration.md

 ---
 ### Interval
-Interval in seconds for reading metrics from adapters, targets and core
+Specifies how frequently (in seconds) the system collects metrics from all sources - adapters, targets, and core components.
+Default value is 10 seconds, with a minimum allowed value of 10 seconds to prevent excessive system load.

 **Type**: Integer